moorelabvanderbilt/moorelabwiki/mouses/genotyping.md

 Set the PCR machine to use the protocol you need.
 Many protocols are saved in the machine already.
 If you need to add another protocol, see [Adding a new protocol to the cycler](/mouses/genotyping#adding-a-new-protocol-to-the-cycler) below.

+When the PCR is done, the machine will hold the reactions at 4&deg;C. If you need to remove them but don't want to run them on a gel just yet, they can be stored at 4&deg;C in the fridge.

 ## Creating a new protocol

 All of the protocols that we use I stick to a simple formula: